Substra/substra-tests/README.md

 # Run the tests on the local backend

-By default the tests (default and minimal) run on the depoyed backend: a running Substra platform.

 The network configuration is described in a yaml file: `local-backend-values.yaml` and cannot be changed.

-To run the tests using on the mock backend:
+To run the tests using on the local backend:

 ```
 make test-local